Xbox Game Pass: Everything you need to know

 (Image credit: Future)

-Xbox Game Pass is a subscription service that gives you access to more than 100 games, from first-party Xbox titles to third-party and indie games, for a monthly or yearly fee.
+Xbox Game Pass is a subscription service that gives you access to a rotating list of more than 100 games, from first-party Xbox titles to third-party and indie games, for a monthly or yearly fee.
 Once subscribed, you can download these games directly to your Xbox One and Xbox One X, Xbox Series X, Series S, and Windows PC.

 With support for Xbox Cloud Gaming, you can even stream a lot of these games to an Android phone via the Xbox Game Pass app, to iOS and Mac devices via the Safari browsers, Chromebooks via the Chrome browser, and on Xbox consoles and Windows PCs via the Xbox Game Pass and Xbox app, respectively.